 - When a food distributor was sued by one of its suppliers for rejecting a substandard product, Ed negotiated a settlement on very favorable terms during the pleading stage.
 The supplier later tried to add the same client as a defendant in a different case, in a different county, involving litigation with the upstream supplier.
 Once again, Ed obtained judgment for his client at the pleading stage by convincing the court to enforce the language of the previous settlement.
 Thanks to his quick action, skillful drafting, and effective litigation strategy, Ed’s client avoided years of costly litigation in two difference state courts, and maintained a constructive relationship with the plaintiff.

-- Successfully challenged the admissibility of experts and expert testimony in federal courts, and also defended experts against such challenges.
+- Successfully challenged, at trial and on appeal, the admissibility of experts in federal courts, and also defended experts against such challenges in state and federal courts.

 - Obtained a directed verdict at the close of plaintiff’s case in a wrongful death jury trial involving a novel liability claim in a cancer case.